-A short distance along the path was the Saint Andreas Church.
+A short distance along the path you come to Saint Andreas Church.
 Even in its state of disrepair, the remnants of frescoes on the walls are still visible.

-The route along the Lousios Gorge became gradually steeper as we followed the signs for the Prodromou Monastery.
-The pathway led into the trees and we soon arrived at the ancient Prodromou Monastery ‘Fulling-Tub’.
-At first, we thought this meant it was the monk’s bath area (clue word being ‘tub’), but after searching on the internet afterwards we found out it was a water-mill where ‘fulling’ took place.
-‘Fulling’ is a process of thickening the material in woollen cloth-making.
-Our research also led us to find out where the saying, ‘on tenterhooks’, came from; in the fulling process cloth is strung tightly on hooks called tenterhooks.
-In addition to this, we also discovered that interestingly, in pre-medieval times, urine was used for fulling instead of water – how lovely!
-It’s amazing the things that can be learnt from a little hike!
+The route along the Lousios Gorge gradually became steeper as we followed the signs for the Prodromou Monastery.
+The pathway led into a wooded area and we soon arrived at the ancient Prodromou Monastery ‘Fulling-Tub’.
+At first, we thought that ‘Tub’ meant it was the monk’s bath area (clue word being ‘tub’) but found out it was a water-mill where ‘fulling’ (a process of thickening the material in woollen cloth) took place.

-After the Fulling-Tub, we crossed the ancient Prodromou Bridge ruins and continued along the Lousios Gorge to the first Monastery on this route – Prodromou.
-It’s absolutely amazing how it hangs off the cliff face so high up; a great feat of engineering in its day.
+After the Fulling-Tub, we crossed the ancient Prodromou Bridge ruins and continued along the Lousios Gorge to the first Monastery on this route, Prodromou.
+It’s absolutely amazing how it hangs off the cliff face so high up; it would have been a great feat of engineering in its day.

 We reached the half-way point and were already feeling it in the legs (well I was – Lars seems to stride up the mountains as if we are still on flat ground, with me breathing heavily behind!).
 To my relief, the path led downwards for a while in the shade of the trees (which always means ‘up’ on the hike back …but light relief for now – positive thinking!)

+A few more paved steps further on upwards and you arrive at the more modern Philosophou Monastery.
 As we approached the entrance, a friendly monk invited us into the reception area and offered us water and Turkish Delight.
 He then gave us a book with an English page marked up to read about the history of the monastery.
 Neither of us had our reading glasses with us and he watched us as we read.
-Lars seemed to be studying it very carefully; in situations like that, I don’t know why I kind of pretend to read!
-I did pick up on one date though – the ancient monastery was founded in 963 AD.
+Lars seemed to be studying it very carefully; in situations like that, I don’t know why, but I kind of pretend to read!
+I did manage to squint and notice one date though, the ancient monastery was founded in 963 AD.

 Our descent only took us an hour.
-It was a much easier walk on the way back as the path was mostly downhill and we spent less time taking photos.
+It was a much easier walk on the way back, as the path was mostly downhill and we spent less time stopping to take photos.

-The scenery was spectacular, the ruins of the old monastery extremely interesting and the Lousios Gorge Hike certainly made sure we had a quota of exercise for the day.
+The scenery was spectacular, the ruins of the old monastery extremely interesting and the Lousios Gorge Hike certainly made sure we had our quota of exercise for the day.

-Time to put the kettle on for a nice cup of tea and some choccie.
+Time to put our feet up in the van and put the kettle on for a nice cup of tea and some choccie.